gitlabhq/gitlab-runner/docs/shells/index.md

 video is a walkthrough of the [PowerShell Pipelines on GitLab CI](https://gitlab.com/guided-explorations/gitlab-ci-yml-powershell-tips-tricks-and-hacks/powershell-pipelines-on-gitlab-ci)
 Guided Exploration project.
 It was tested on:

-- Windows PowerShell and PowerShell Core 7 on [GitLab's Windows shared runners](../../user/gitlab_com/index.md#windows-shared-runners-beta).
+- Windows PowerShell and PowerShell Core 7 on [GitLab's Windows shared runners](https://docs.gitlab.com/ee/user/gitlab_com/#windows-shared-runners-beta).
-- PowerShell Core 7 in Linux Containers under the [Docker-Machine Runner](https://docs.gitlab.com/runner/executors/docker_machine.html).
+- PowerShell Core 7 in Linux Containers with the [Docker-Machine Runner](../executors/docker_machine.md).

 The example can be copied to your own group or instance for testing.
 More details on what other GitLab CI patterns are demonstrated are available at the project page.